zeusops/mission-templates/README.md

 ## Limited arsenal faction templates

 See [limited-arsenal-howto.md](limited-arsenal-howto.md) for info on how to set up a limited arsenal.

+## CBRN template

+See the [feature/cbrn](https://github.com/zeusops/mission-templates/tree/feature/cbrn) branch for a CBRN version of the template.
+The template is based on [diwako_cbrn](https://github.com/diwako/diwako_cbrn/releases) v1.1.0, with modifications by Jeepers and Gehock.

 ## Useful Code